 2020: Covantis, the industry initiative that aims to modernize global trade operations received all required regulatory approvals and was incorporated as a legal entity in Geneva, Switzerland, as Covantis S.A..
 The company is co-owned by its founding members: ADM (NYSE: ADM), Bunge (NYSE: BG), Cargill, COFCO, Louis Dreyfus Company and Glencore Agriculture.
-On 11 November 2020, LDC's shareholder, LDCH BV announced that an agreement had been reached with ADQ, a large holding company based in Abu Dhabi (the "Acquiror") for the acquisition by the Acquiror of an indirect 45 per cent. equity stake in LDC.
+On 11 November 2020, LDC's shareholder, LDCH B.V. announced that an agreement had been reached with ADQ, a large holding company based in Abu Dhabi (the "Acquiror") for the acquisition by the Acquiror of an indirect 45 per cent. equity stake in LDC.
+Issuance of Eurobonds listed on the Luxembourg Stock Exchange in the amount of EUR600 million with a 5-year tenor (subsequently tapped in February 2021 for a further EUR50 million).

 5 The River Export Project in Para State is the creation of a new logistics route for grains and oilseeds in Brazil and involves investment in, inter alia, ports and silos.
-See "Results of Operations and Financial Position - As at, and for the six month period ended, 30 June 2020 - Value Chain".